Koolest-K/Elite-qualifier/readme.md

 ## Background

-This is why this application exists.
+An elite program qualifier project

 ## Install

-These are the steps to setup your local environment to run this application.
+Runs on python

 ## Usage

-These are the steps to use the application or interact with it.
+WHile to code is running, tpye in one the options given to you in the code to start up the chatbot

 ### Any optional sections